Nike launches .SWOOSH in a bid to create a hi-tech virtual marketplace for loyalists

 Putting a fashionable foot forward in the world of technology, sneaker giant Nike launches .SWOOSH, a brand-new platform, to give its customers a cutting-edge user experience via a Web3 platform.
 The new initiative targets brand loyalists after the company’s acquisition of design studio RTFKT, which specialises in creating digital artefacts and converging the latest gaming tech in making collectables, in December 2021.

-Led by Nike Virtual Studios, .SWOOSH will launch on 18 November, and registrations have already begun on 14 November.
-Access codes will be generated for select users and the first collection is set to be launched in January 2023.
+Led by Nike Virtual Studios, .SWOOSH will launch on 18 November.
+Access codes for the marketplace will be generated for select users and the first collection is set to be launched in January 2023.

 Nike’s objective behind launching .SWOOSH